 The park hosts Astronomy nights at a part of the park where no white light is allowed after sunset.
 Here, telescopes are set up and resident experts point out stars and constellations.
 And for those lucky ones, it is also possible to spot the Northern Lights when conditions are perfect!

-Learn about Aboriginal Culture on the Great Spirit Circle Trail
+Learn About Aboriginal Culture on the Great Spirit Circle Trail

-The Great Spirit Circle Trail experience is one of the best hands-on ways to learn about Aboriginal culture.
-The highlight for us was definitely the Voice of the Drum experience.
+The highlight of our Great Spirit Circle Trail experience was the Voice of the Drum.
 For a few hours, our aboriginal guide taught C how to make his own drum from traditional materials.
-It started with a smudging ceremony (a first nations ceremony involving cleansing your spirit of bad thoughts by wafting smoke from cedar, tobacco and other items) and ended with C having a mini-performance with his teacher.
+It started with a smudging ceremony (a First Nation ceremony involving cleansing your spirit of bad thoughts by wafting smoke from cedar, tobacco, and other items) and ended with C having a mini-performance with his teacher.
 This amazing adventure came full-circle when the boys had the chance to join the drum circle at a pow wow in Wendake Quebec.

 Other experiences we had were learning about various medicinal plants while hiking the Cup and Saucer Trail and learning about it from an aboriginal perspective, eating bannock and berries, and canoeing on Lake Manitou.
 You can read more about our Great Spirit Circle Trail experience here.
 The Great Spirit Circle Trail was one of the most in-depth indigenous experiences we had prior to our incredible indigenous tour of Quebec.

-See the world’s largest Pow Wow Drum, Peace Pipe, and Dreamcatcher in Sheshegwaning
+See the World’s Largest Pow Wow Drum, Peace Pipe, and Dreamcatcher in Sheshegwaning

 Bridal Veil Falls is in Kagawong and is a very popular spot for both locals and those visiting Manitoulin Island.
 The Bridal Veil Falls is 11 m (35 ft) tall and you can swim in the small pool at the base of the falls.
 A walk behind the falls is also possible, although it can get slippery.
-Entry to the waterfalls is free and there is a small parking lot off of 540 where you can park and head down the steel staircase to the waterfall.
+Entry to the waterfalls is free and there is a small parking lot off of HWY 540 where you can park and head down the steel staircase to the waterfall.

-Spend a day at the beach in Providence Bay
+Spend a Day at the Beach in Providence Bay

 Looking for a large expanse of sand surrounding the crystal-clear waters of Lake Huron?
 Then a day (or two) at Providence Bay on the south shore of Manitoulin Island is for you.
 The beach was originally called “Bebekodawangog”, which means “where the beach curves around the water”.
 Providence Bay is less than a 30-minute drive from the South Baymouth Ferry which makes it a popular day trip on Manitoulin Island.
 For those that don’t like sand on their toes, there is also a boardwalk that winds along the shoreline.

 If you are traveling to Manitoulin Island with kids, note that Providence Bay also has a nice playground and nature center (located at the start of the boardwalk).
-So, when they are done swimming, or making sand castles, you can tire out your little ones on the nearby swing and slides.
+So, when they are done swimming, or making sandcastles, you can tire out your little ones on the nearby swing and slides.
 The area around Providence Bay is popular for Cottage rentals on Manitoulin Island as well.
 So if you’re looking for a getaway, it’s the perfect place to start.

-Enjoy a sunset canoe ride on Lake Manitou
+Enjoy a Sunset Canoe Ride on Lake Manitou

 Manitoulin Island has over 100 lakes!
 And Lake Manitou is the largest lake within an island within a freshwater lake in the world.
-So, when we were looking to try out canoeing on the Island, Lake Manitou sounded like a great option.
+So, when we were looking to try out canoeing on Manitoulin Island, Lake Manitou sounded like a great option.
 We went on a guided expedition with the Great Spirit Circle Trail.
 The waters were a bit rough as we went out in the deeper water just before sunset, but the views were worth the waves!

 With all those lakes, it is no wonder Manitoulin Island is a fishing destination.
 The waters of Meldrum Bay are said to have the best Chinook salmon fishing in Canada.
 Providence Bay is also a popular fishing spot, with a fall salmon run filling the waters just off the boardwalk.
 C loves fishing and kept asking to get a fishing guide to make sure we could land “land a big one!”

 If you don’t have time for a sit-down meal you can also grab a sausage, burger or pizza from the food stand next door at the Meldrum Bay General Store.
 The owners will entertain you with stories of spending summers growing on the Island (tell them we say hi!).
 During the summer season, kayak and paddleboard rentals are available.
 This is a great way to explore the Bay.

-Treat yourself to Whitefish at Lake Huron Fish and Chips in Providence Bay
+Indulge In Manitoulin Island Whitefish at Lake Huron Fish and Chips in Providence Bay

 After swimming in Providence Bay, a walk to nearby Lake Huron Fish and Chips in Providence Bay makes for a perfect break.
 It is located on the corner of 551 and McNevin St. The line-up can be long during the busy summer season so try to get there early before the crowd shows up.
 But the wait is worth it!
 The freshly battered whitefish will leave a lasting impression.

 Manitoulin Island has delicious local Ice Cream from Farquhar’s dairy.
-Farquhar Dairies Ltd is a family owned Canadian business with origins in Manitoulin Island.
+Farquhar Dairies Ltd is a family-owned Canadian business with origins in Manitoulin Island.
 You can find Farquhar’s ice cream at many places within the island, but we couldn’t find it at lower prices than at the gas station and restaurant between M’Chigeeng and Mindemoya.

 What are your Favorite Things to do on Manitoulin Island?